truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image5](/images/pos-faq/q2.png)

-Let me restate my argument, by comparing and contrasting PoW and PoS.
+Let me restate my argument by comparing and contrasting PoW and PoS.

 In PoW, you do the following: borrow $W1 money at rate r, buy a bunch of equipment and electrical power, earn BTC, and then liquidate everything and repay what you can, which is $W2 (which is very little, possibly zero).
 You have come up short, spending a total of $A = (W1*R)-W2 , but meanwhile you have earned $A worth of BTC.